Tufin/espresso/README.md

     {{ end }}
    ```
     The test will expect the result of the test to be equal to this.
-4. Create a query definition YAML file decribing your query and one or more tests like [report_summary.yaml](shot/queries/endpoints/report_summary.yaml):
+4. Create a query definition file decribing your query and one or more tests like [report_summary.yaml](shot/queries/endpoints/report_summary.yaml):
    ```
    Name: report_summary
    Requires: